 This is the final part in our series on how you might apply Risk Assessment techniques to meet the possible Risk Based Thinking (RBT) requirements of the forthcoming ISO9001:2015 standard.
 Events are moving along for the new version: the last formal draft of ISO/FDIS 9001 has just been issued, and final publication is scheduled on September 23rd 2015.

 To close out the series we take another look at the 6 step process we're recommending and provide links to templates for documenting the outputs that we hope you will find useful.
-Click on the document icon to download the PDF, or visit the Free Templates page in our Documents Library.
+Click on the document icon to download the PDF.

 1. Establish the context